The MGA gamemode

 /r

 All commands should be typed in the chat, prepended by an exclamation point or a forward slash (e.g. /fov 90).
+Some MGA servers use different command prefixes.

 Conclusion